Whitecat18/Mavoc-Antivirus/README.md

 To set custom hashes for scanning . visit the release to download required hashes for your needs !

-> **Warning** ⚠️ Schedule scan will delete all the files without testing . so be careful when you operate the schedule scan.
+> **Warning** ⚠️ Schedule scan will delete all the files without asking permission from the user. so be careful when you operate the schedule scan .
+By Default i have added the safer , malicous paths alone .

 #### Customization